-If you are suffering from chronic bad breath, discuss the many treatment options with your Lake Forest dentist, Dr. Fondriest.
+If you are suffering from chronic bad breath, discuss the many treatment options with Dr. Fondriest.
 Aside from providing dependable general and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
-At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff.
+Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff.
 To schedule a consultation, call our office today at (847) 234-0517.

 Dr. Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States